Style and Design

 The Premier comes pre-treated in a factory dip finish.
 A final protective/decorative coat should be applied at the time of erection and renewed at regular intervals during the life of the summerhouse - we'd recommend annually.

 Depending on the seller a 'pro-shed' base may available for this summerhouse along with an installation option and upgrade to superior roofing felt - all at an additional charge.
 Check the sellers' websites for full details.

 The Premier 9x9 is delivered ready for assembly by a minimum of two people.
-You can get a preview of the assembly instructions here (opens in a new window) so you know exactly what's involved before you order.
+Take a look at the full assembly instructions (opens in a new window) so you know exactly what's involved before you order.

 See the details of sellers and prices given above.

 We think the Premier 9x9 gives you a great value corner summerhouse with a decent standard of construction for the price.
 The styling features nice clean lines and the large windows will give a light airy feel to the interior.
 The windows are fixed and can't be opened for ventilation but one of the doors can easily be left open on a hot day and there are security advantages to fixed windows.
 The 2.5mm glazing is virtually shatterproof and is ideal for this size of window.
 It's much safer that standard glass and although toughened glass is better at withstanding scratches and scuffs that would be too much to expect in this price range.